Is It Acceptable For A White Person To Wear A Turban, Or Is It Cultural Appropriation?

 Risks Of Not Accepting Other Communities To Wear A Turban

-High-end brands such as Gucci may first confer with Sikhs before they decide on including Sikh imagery for their fashion shows in the future.
+High-end brands such as Gucci may first confer with Sikhs before they decide on including Sikh imagery in their fashion shows in the future.
 They can also have Sikh models to represent their culture to avoid Sikh sensitivities.
 It’s not always good for a culture to isolate itself to achieve global acceptance in our precarious world.

 Reasons Behind Cultural Appropriation